-I get asked frequently how I am able to get so much done and still take care of myself and my family.
+I get asked frequently how I am able to be a high achiever and get so much done while still taking care of myself and my family.

 I pastor a large church.
 I maintain a separate nonprofit ministry, where I speak at various conferences and events.
 I have an active online presence.
 I mentor about a dozen pastors—some in groups and some as individuals—plus I mentor four young leaders in our church.
 And, I try to stay active in the community—serving on a number of nonprofit boards.
 But, mostly, I strive to be the person, husband and father my congregation could seek to follow.